Fermented Cabbage

 Optional:

-garlic, peeled and slightly squeezed
+Garlic, peeled and slightly squeezed

-bay leaves
+Bay leaves

 PREPARATION

-When you have your brine you can pour it over your cabbage.
-Cover and done.
+Now you have the amount of salt that you need for the brine.
+Mix well and pour it over your cabbage, make sure to not fill it to the top because the salt in your brine will pull out water from the cabbage and increase the brine, too.
+Cover with cabbage leaves and a weight.
 Time to rest.
-Put the crock in a cool place where it can rest for at least 6 weeks until you can enjoy it.
+Put the crock in a cool place where it can rest for at least 4–6 weeks until you can enjoy it.

 Note: